ghc-proposals/ghc-proposals/proposals/0000-template.md

 ## Costs and Drawbacks

-Minimal, there will be less code in the RTS, so less maintenance.
-People relying on this feature do have to use an alternative workflow and sum up the coverage of multiple tix files by hand.
-This is already possible using the functionality of the `hpc combine` command.
+People relying on the aggregation of multiple runs will have to explicitly use the `--read-tix-file=yes` RTS option to get the old behaviour.
+It is also possible to sum up multiple tix files by hand, using the `hpc combine` command.

 ## Backward Compatibility